-None the less, with today's variety of gins, the Bee's Knees is a delightful cocktail that you can experiment with.
+With today's variety of gins, the bee's knees is a delightful cocktail with fun possibilities.
 A London dry gin will create a completely different profile than one of the new American-style gins.
-Each gin has their own blend of botanicals that will be accented quite nicely with the lemon and honey.
+Each gin has its own blend of botanicals that will be accented quite nicely with the lemon and honey.
 It's a fun cocktail to play around with and every drink offers a unique experience.